HoloTuberKit/HoloTuberKit-for-AzureKinect/README.md

 18) Set information of streaming and click <b>Create broadcast and start streaming</b> button.<br>
    <img src="https://github.com/TakashiYoshinaga/HoloTuberApplication/blob/master/Images/06.jpg" alt="" width="400"><br>

+Note:<br>
+Viewer application can receive not only YouTube Live streaming but also pre-recorded RGB-D video.<br>
+If you want to use it please do following procedure instead of clicking <b>Start Streaming</b>.<br>
+1) Open Settings of OBS Studio.
+2) Click <b>Output</b> and select mp4 as recording format.
+3) Click OK.
+4) Click <b>Start Recording</b>.
+(Stop recording when recording is finished.)
+5) Upload recorded video to YouTube by using web browser.

 ## Receiving Hologram(YouTube -> Smartphone)
 1) Check the URL of the Streaming or Recorded Video.<br>